Frobenius monoidal functors induced by Frobenius extensions of Hopf algebras: Frobenius monoidal induction functors

 for all $0\leq i,j\leq \ell-1$.
 We compute, using the formula for the coproduct \eqref{eq:B-coproduct}, that

 Hence, $\tr$ is \emph{not} a morphism of left $H$-comodules.
 As $\tr$ is a morphism of right $H$-comodules, and hence unique up to a scalar by \Cref{prop:Hopf-right}(3), there cannot be a Frobenius morphism that is a morphism of $H$-$H$-bicomodules.
-Hence, $K\subset B$ is not a central Frobenius extension.
-Note that $\Ind_K^B$ is still Frobenius monoidal by \Cref{thm-Ind-Frob-mon}. \end{example}
+Hence, $K\subset B$ is not a central Frobenius extension. \end{example}